rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- I am **reluctant** to ask others for a repeat when I cannot understand the message fully, as well as seeking assistance from them in respect to their time and boundaries.
-I stick to using all possible independent means completing a task to the best of my ability for the sake of adaptability and courtesy, which are **two major factors** under employee performance evaluation.
+- I am **reluctant** to seek assistance from others for supervision.
+I prefer dealing with difficult challenges independently using all possible means to complete a task aligned with company’s standards.

 #### **Tell me the difference between good and exceptional.**